Driver: Parallel Lines: Setting

 The major features of New York's skyline, such as the Empire State Building, are always visible, even from the other boroughs across the river.

 The interpretation of New York City in Parallel Lines is not GPS street-accurate like True Crime: New York Citys Manhattan.
 Instead, it's a smaller and condensed version of the city with creative liberties taken that includes all the boroughs except Staten Island, as well as Coney Island and parts of the New Jersey shore.
 For example, Downtown Brooklyn is present but is not accurate to its real-life counterpart.
 The total amount of roadways used for the game's versions of Manhattan, Brooklyn, New Jersey, Queens, and The Bronx comes to around 222.5 mi, making the game world larger than the combined total of all three cities (Miami, Nice, and Istanbul) found in Driv3r.
 The game's New York City is also more "lifelike" compared to previous games in the series – players can watch vendors sell donuts, hear NPC pedestrians talk rather than simply grunting and screaming, and take part in numerous side jobs such as cab driving and car towing.
 Several things are notably different in the game compared to that of real-life New York.
 One example of this is that the New York Police Department is simply renamed and referred to as "City Police" within the game.

 While many of New York City's many landmarks, such as the Statue of Liberty, the Empire State Building, the Chrysler Building, Times Square, Central Park, the Colgate Clock in Jersey City and the Flatiron Building appear in both eras, the World Trade Center is only present in 1978.
 Players can access the Austin J. Tobin Plaza of the complex during that period, but cannot access it in 2006 as it is closed off by a blue colored wall.
 Furthermore, despite not being built until the 1980s, the World Financial Center is present in both eras opposite the World Trade Center.
-All of New York City's major bridges feature within the game, except the Verrazano-Narrows Bridge, the Whitestone Bridge, the Hell Gate Bridge, and the Throgs Neck Bridge, with the player capable of traversing them freely from the start unlike some Grand Theft Auto games.
+All of New York City's major bridges feature within the game, except the Verrazzano–Narrows Bridge, the Whitestone Bridge, the Hell Gate Bridge, and the Throgs Neck Bridge, with the player capable of traversing them freely from the start unlike some Grand Theft Auto games.
 An elevated portion of the New York City Subway that runs from Manhattan to Coney Island is also part of the game world, with trains running on the above ground railway system; the subway system itself is not accessible to the player as a means of transportation.